joohoi/acme-dns/README.md

 6) Edit config.cfg to suit your needs (see [configuration](#configuration))

 7) Run acme-dns.
-Please note that acme-dns needs to open a privileged port (53, domain), so it needs to be run with according privileges.
+Please note that acme-dns needs to open a privileged port (53, domain), so it needs to be run with correct privileges.

 ## Configuration